edicliuyang/DBiT-seq_FFPE/README.md

 **Run ST pipeline**

 Run st_pipeline.sh to start the ST pipeline:
 The input is processed_R2.fastq.gz and Raw R1.fastq.gz.
 It also requires a "spatial_barcodes_index.txt" to decode the spatial location information.
-References and annotatation files were aslo needed.
+Genome references and annotatation files were aslo needed.

 ```
 #!/bin/bash